linppa/cs5700-network-fundamentals/project 6; content delivery network/README.md

   the request to the origin server, `http://cs5700cdnorigin.ccs.neu.edu:8080`, and then send the webpage to the client via the HTTP cache server.

 - Next, I needed to implement the HTTP cache server.
+I initially started by implementing the professor's recommendation for simply having the HTTP cache server act as a proxy where it would fetch content from the origin server and then send the content to the client.
+At this point, I was troubleshooting using the beacon website, since I was having trouble figuring out the wget command and I didn't fully understand curl.

 - And then, figuring out the logic of how to decide which HTTP cache server to send the request to.
 I decided to use the geoip2 library to get the location